Scholarship Opportunities for All Students at Georgetown University

 Mujica Graduate Student Veteran Stipend

-Dr. Barbara Mujica is an acclaimed author and recently retired as a professor in the Department of Spanish and Portuguese and GUSVA's Faculty Advisor.
-She is a dedicated advocate for military students at Georgetown University.
-Dr. Mujica donates to the Mujica Student Veteran Stipend to provide financial support to Graduate School of Arts and Sciences student servicemembers and veterans pursuing their degree at Georgetown University.
+Dr. Barbara Mujica is an acclaimed author and dedicated advocate for military for military-connected students.
+Dr. Mujica recently retired as a professor from the Department of Spanish and Portuguese and as the Georgetown University Student Veterans Association Faculty Advisor.
+Dr. Mujica donates to the Mujica Student Veteran Stipend to provide financial support to Graduate School of Arts and Sciences graduate servicemembers and veterans pursuing their degree at Georgetown University.

 The Mujica Student Veteran Stipend is a $2,000 grant to be given once a year to a student veteran (not a dependent) enrolled in at least six credit hours per semester in a graduate degree program in the Graduate School of Arts and Sciences (including the School of Foreign Service, School of Nursing and Health Studies, McCourt School of Public Policy, and the McDonough School of Business), preferably in an area of importance to national security, including, but by no means limited to, science, mathematics, security, diplomacy, government, languages, biomedical sciences, business, etc. These funds shall be used for tuition and mandatory lab fees and no other purpose.